 The professional curriculum uses a Problem-Based Learning model rather than the traditional lecture method of presentation.
-Students are assigned to tutorial groups of five to ten students and guided by a faculty tutor toward self-directed learning.
-Supervised laboratory sessions and clinical education experiences in a variety of settings are used for the practice of clinical skills.
+Students are assigned to tutorial groups of 5 to 10 students and guided by a faculty tutor toward self-directed learning.
+Supervised Physical Therapy Sciences courses and clinical education experiences in a variety of settings are used for the practice of clinical skills.
 Due to the unique curriculum design, transfer of professional course work is unlikely.
 The Doctor of Physical Therapy degree is awarded upon successful completion of the program.
 The graduates are prepared to take the National Physical Therapy Examination licensure examination.

-The professional curriculum consists of two- and one-half years of intensive course work and clinical education experiences spanning eight consecutive terms in residence plus one online term at the beginning of their studies.
+The professional curriculum consists of 2 1/2 years of intensive course work and clinical education experiences spanning 8 consecutive terms in residence plus 1 online term at the beginning of their studies.
 Class, laboratory, and clinical education experience times include both daytime and evening hours.
 Enrollment in additional coursework is not possible and employment is not recommended.
 Clinical education experiences often require travel and housing outside the Wheeling, WV area.